RESEARCH STARTER

 Censure is a formal and public reprimand of a government official.
 It is infrequently used and may be invoked at any level in politics.
 It is most associated with the US Congress, where it can be used as a form of discipline for members of the House of Representatives and the Senate.
 In these legislative bodies, censured members must give up any committee chairs they hold, although they are not removed from their elected positions.
 In addition to the censure as a formal disciplinary action in Congress, non-member censure is a way to shine light on actions Congress decides are inappropriate.

-Censure—which was referred to as condemnation, denouncement, or rebuke in the official record prior to the 1970s—is invoked as a resolution.
+Censure—which was referred to as condemnation, denouncement, or rebuke in the official record before the 1970s—is invoked as a resolution.
 Each House of Congress is responsible for invoking it against its own members.
 It has also been invoked against other government officials, such as members of the president’s cabinet or the president themself.
-It may also be invoked at the state level, for example, by members of a political party’s governing body against a member, or against a federal judge.
+It may also be invoked at the state level, for example, by members of a political party’s governing body against a member or against a federal judge.

 Background